-Juveniles who are sent to a juvenile training school are placed to either a TYPE-I, TYPE-II or TYPE-III juvenile training school, where rehabilitation is sought through receiving correctional education and rehabilitation support, etc. Juveniles who are handed a family court judgment to be sent to a juvenile training school are admitted to any of TYPE-I, TYPE-II or TYPE-III juvenile training schools, where they are supposed to receive correctional education and rehabilitation support, etc. to reform themselves.
-Probation Office Those who are decided by a family court to be placed on probation, or those who are provisionally permitted to be released from a juvenile training school, are to receive guidance and assistance from probation officers and volunteer probation officers; they are to pursue rehabilitation and a smooth return to society.
+Use Training School Juveniles who are handed a family court judgment to be sent to a juvenile training school are admitted to any of TYPE-I, TYPE-II or TYPE-III juvenile training schools, where they are supposed to receive correctional education and rehabilitation support, etc. to reform themselves.
+9Probation Office Those who are decided by a family court to be placed on probation, or those who are provisionally permitted to be released from a juvenile training school, are to receive guidance and assistance from probation officers and volunteer probation officers for rehabilitation of juvenile delinquents and a smooth return to society.

-What is the Rehabilitation of Offenders?
+4 What is the Rehabilitation of Offenders?